 When will this book be out?

-In the spring of next year is the plan, possibly in April.
+In 2020 for sure, but don’t know exactly when.
 My last book Master the Coverstitch Machine took almost 10 months to produce, so hopefully this one will be done in a similar time frame.

 That said, I’m currently taking steps to give myself more space to work on this book, since I don’t think I could muster doing another book while working full-time at my day job and doing all the other sewing content that I do too.